Distant Music: 2001: four-year-old season

 Richard Hughes took over from Michael Hills as Distant Music's regular jockey in 2001.
 On his seasonal debut he started joint favourite for the Earl of Sefton Stakes over nine furlongs at Newmarket on 18 April and finished fourth of the six runners behind the seven-year-old Right Wing.
 In July the colt was sent to Ireland for the Goffs International Stakes over nine furlongs at the Curragh Racecourse and started the 5/4 favourite in a three-runner field.
 His two opponents were the three-year-old Bonnard (third in the Grand Prix de Paris) and the four-year-old Muakaad (Mooresbridge Stakes).
 In a change of tactics he led from the start and rallied after being briefly headed by Bonnard two furlongs out.
 He regained the lead and won "comfortably" by one and a half lengths from Muakaad, being eased down by Hughes in the final strides.

 Distant Music failed to win or place in his four remaining races.
 He finished fifth to Noverre in the Sussex Stakes and fifth again behind Sakhee in the International Stakes at York.
 In September he attempted to repeat his 2000 victory in the Park Stakes but finished sixth of the eight runners behind Tough Speed.
-On his final start he was resunited with Michael Hills for the Champion Stakes and finished sixth of the twelve runners behind Nayef.
+On his final start he was reunited with Michael Hills for the Champion Stakes and finished sixth of the twelve runners behind Nayef.

 Assessment

-When the International Classifiaction for the two-year-old on 1999 was released in January 2000, Distant Music was rated the best British-trained colt, five pounds behind the Irish champion Fasliyev and level with Giant's Causeway.
+When the International Classification for two-year-olds in 1999 was issued in January 2000, Distant Music was rated the best British-trained colt, five pounds behind the Irish champion Fasliyev and level with Giant's Causeway.

 Michael Hills described Distant Music as "the best two-year-old I've ridden".